3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 3rd: CME code and data, basically does to core chiplets what SPGE did to quad chiplets.
 It also includes self-restore code: few instructions that are run by main cores/threads to restore GPRs, SPRs and some SCOM registers.
 Values to be restored are written as part of the instructions.
+While it uses different way of communicating with core that is being woken up, this is similar in principle to how SBE started the first core.

 4th: PGPE code and data, includes large tables mapping frequency and voltage values to Pstates.